 I love a wild rice salad.
 They’re simple, nutritious and delicious.
 And, I always like to use whatever is locally in season.
 So, when I found some beautiful, locally grown beets from the farmers market this week, I roasted them up on the barbecue, being sure that I had leftovers to use in this great salad.

 Did you know that wild rice is not actually rice, but a grass?
 Wild rice has been a staple food of aboriginal peoples for hundreds of years.
 It grows in the cold rivers and lakes of our prairie provinces in Canada and the United States, here in North America, and is harvested by canoe.

 Wild rice is highly nutritious.
 It's high in protein, the amino acid lysine and dietary fiber, and low in fat.
 Nutritional analysis shows wild rice to be second only to oats (quinoa was third) in protein content per 100 calories.
 Like true rice, it does not contain gluten.
 It is also a good source of certain minerals and B vitamins.
 One cup of cooked wild rice provides 5% or more of the daily value of thiamin, riboflavin, iron, and potassium; 10% or more of the daily value of niacin, b6, folate, magnesium, phosphorus; 15% of zinc; and over 20% of manganese. (wikopedia)

 This rice salad came about because I had already roasted the beets and cooked wild rice from the night before.
 Roasted beets and wild rice are a great flavour match.
 They each have their own earthy flavour.
 Beets are sweetly earthy, where the rice has a nuttiness.
 I added the slightly bitter tastes of the beet tops, because, why waste that goodness, and walnuts in this salad to counter that sweetness of the beets.
-Fresh green parsley just plucked from the garden give the dish a perfect freshness.
+Fresh green parsley just plucked from the garden give the dish a perfect touch of freshness.